h0ffayyy/MicrosoftSentinelStuff/Playbooks/Watchlist-Backup/README.md

 The template will also assign the following roles:

-* The logic app managed identity will be assigned Sentinel Responder role a the resource group level
+* The logic app managed identity will be assigned Sentinel Reader role a the resource group level
 * The logic app managed identity will be assigned Storage Blob Data Contributor at the resource level